realBjornRoden/unix/README.md

 ## How To

 * Copy-Paste text in Terminal
-   1. Select text to copy > CTRL-C > Put marker at insertion point > CTRL-V, and the text is copy-pasted to the insertion point
+   1. Select text to copy > CTRL-C > Put cursor at insertion point > CTRL-V, and the text is copy-pasted to the insertion point
-   1. Put marker at insertion point > Select text to copy, and then release the mouse/trackpad pressure > Select the marked text and "pull" it slightly until the colored circle with "+" sign appear (direction not important) > Release the mouse/trackpad pressure, and the text is copy-pasted to the insertion point
+   1. Put cursor at insertion point > Select text to copy, and then release the mouse/trackpad pressure > Select the marked text and "pull" it slightly until the colored circle with "+" sign appear (direction not important) > Release the mouse/trackpad pressure, and the text is copy-pasted to the insertion point

 * Setting a minimalistic but most useful command line prompt
    * For workstation only, dont need username, hostname or wasting a separate line with color time and other non-important information at each and every ENTER